deepalma/owforecast/README.md

 A project build is already provided in the build folder thus no need to execute the previous step.

+##Known issues:
+When accessing the build version there's an error in the console that needs to be investigated.
+The functionality of the app it's not affected by this issue.
+It seems to be something related to the inability of the webpack loader to deal with the vendor stylesheet used by the weather fontincons.

 ##For a demo of the app just open build/index.html